kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 #### Node update filters

 Node updates are quite frequent.
-To reduce the number of requests sent to cloud providers, it’s important to filter these events and only trigger reconciliations when necessary.
+To reduce the number of requests sent to infrastructure providers, it’s important to filter these events and only trigger reconciliations when necessary.

 TODO: more fields?
 Two fields are relevant for determining whether a reconcile should occur:

 1. `Node.Status.Addresses` maps to the `TargetNodeAddresses` field in the `Route` struct.
 It determines where packets for a give IP range should be sent.
 Changes to this field must trigger a reconcile.
 2. `Node.Spec.PodCIDRs` contains the IP ranges assigned to the node.
 These CIDRs are used as the destination in the created routes..
 Changes to this field must trigger a reconcile.

 ### Test Plan